gmlewis/bible-codes/TheLittleBook.md

 The LITTLE BOOK of Revelation Chapter 10
 The BITTER SWEET

-I am the son of God who was made after the flesh yet took only part as I remained sinless.
+I am the son of God who was made after the flesh yet took only part as I remained sinless.
 I was crucified under Pontius Pilate and died as your sinless Passover.
 No man took my life, but I gave it freely.
 I was raised the third day and ascended into the heavens.
 I am the Son of God who came in the flesh.
 I am the righteous Shepherd who has lost none given to me.
 Hear my words and doubt them not.
 Do not set my words aside as if that is a light thing.
 As many as I love, I chasten.
 As many as I love, I rebuke.
 If the Father deals with you as sons, then blessed you are, because a father chastens his children so that they may stand firm and upright and may receive great reward.
 Rewards of faithfulness and many crowns shall be placed on their heads for obedience.
 Turn to me with your whole heart and hear my words.
 I see your works, yet I desire your full heart over your works.
 Warn my people of the coming storm, that they may make themselves ready and pure for my impending great escape, when I will gather my Body to me and hide them in my Father’s house from the day of trouble.
 Depart from sin and return to me, Jesus Christ, my people, as I have called you and desire to make your election sure.
-I am the merciful Lord, and I have been given a name above every name.
+I am the merciful Lord, and I have been given a name above every name.
 I am the preeminent one, slain from before the foundations of the world.
 I am the righteous judge, your Lord and redeemer, Christ Jesus!
-I am the Son of God who was made after the flesh yet took only part as I remained sinless.
+I am the Son of God who was made after the flesh yet took only part as I remained sinless.
-I am the Son of God who came in the flesh.
+I am the Son of God who came in the flesh.
-I am the righteous Shepherd who has lost none given.
+I am the righteous Shepherd who has lost none given.
 I am all of these and much more.

 193